Can I get a credit card with bad credit?

 If you’re struggling to get approved for a traditional credit card for bad credit, a secured credit card might be a good alternative.
 Secured credit cards require a security deposit that typically serves as your credit limit.
 For example, if you deposit £200, your credit limit will be £200.
 Because the deposit reduces the risk for the lender, secured credit cards are easier to obtain, even if you have bad credit.

-Secured credit cards function like regular credit cards, with your payment history reported to the credit bureaus.
-By making on-time payments and keeping your balance low, you can improve your credit score over time.
+Secured credit cards function like regular credit cards, where your payment history is reported to the credit bureaus.
+By making repayments on time and keeping your balance low, you can start tp improve your credit score over time.

 Where can I get a credit card with bad credit?

-If you’ve found yourself asking “what credit card can I get with bad credit?”, the good news is that there may be a few options available to you.
-Finding the right credit card with bad credit involves researching different lenders and financial institutions.
+Finding the right credit card for bad credit involves researching different lenders and financial institutions.
 Here are some places to start your search:

 Banks and credit unions

-Many banks and credit unions offer credit cards specifically designed for individuals with bad credit.
+Many banks and credit unions offer credit cards specifically designed for people with bad credit, or those with little experience with credit.
 Start by checking with your current bank, as they may be more willing to approve your application if you already have an account with them.

 Online lenders